fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **A note for Switch and Switch 2 players**: Update 1.2.2 is now live on Nintendo Switch and Switch 2.
 Thank you for your patience!

-We’ve been heads-down at Firaxis putting together a hefty update for you this June, packed with long-awaited features like Large and Huge Maps, expanded Advanced Game Options, and a community favorite: Steam Workshop support.
+We've been heads-down at Firaxis putting together a hefty update for you this June, packed with long-awaited features like Large and Huge Maps, expanded Advanced Game Options, and a community favorite: Steam Workshop support.
 This update also brings new Town Specializations, City-State Bonuses, Beliefs, balance changes, UI improvements, and yes – a very pettable Scout dog.

-For more context on what’s in this update, and what’s still being worked on beyond it, check out our recently released [Update Check-In](https://civilization.2k.com/civ-vii/news/civ-vii-update-check-in-jun-10/).
+For more context on what's in this update, and what's still being worked on beyond it, check out our recently released [Update Check-In](https://civilization.2k.com/civ-vii/news/civ-vii-update-check-in-jun-10/).

-We’re also trying something new with this update.
-You’ll notice a [★] icon next to select notes: our way of showing that a feature or change was influenced by the community.
-If you don’t see this community icon next to something you’ve mentioned, know that it’s not a reflection on your feedback, it’s just a way to highlight some of the broader conversations we’re listening in on.
-Thanks for being part of the journey, and there’s more to come!
+We're also trying something new with this update.
+You'll notice a [★] icon next to select notes: our way of showing that a feature or change was influenced by the community.
+If you don't see this community icon next to something you've mentioned, know that it's not a reflection on your feedback, it's just a way to highlight some of the broader conversations we're listening in on.
+Thanks for being part of the journey, and there's more to come!

 And lastly, a few quick notes before you dive in: